Jihau/Harmonia/README.md

 > Currently, there is no installation process for Harmonia.
 Just download .exe or .jar file from above.

 ## Localization
-> Harmonia is available in English, Arabic, and Finnish languages.
+> Harmonia is available in multiple languages.
 We are also using Contentful for localization for some labels.

 ## Credits
 > Developed by Metropolia students TVT21-O Group 3.